Mirrors in Mesoamerican culture: Teotihuacan

 Teotihuacan had strong contacts with the distant Maya city of Kaminaljuyu, which covered an area now enveloped by modern Guatemala City.
 A large quantity of circular pyrite mirrors were excavated from Kaminaljuyu, although their purpose was not recognised by the excavators due to the complete oxidation of the reflective surface.
 A number of the mirror backs were decorated with scenes in a pure Teotihuacan style.
 In Teotihuacan art back mirrors are often represented with prominent flares similar to earspools, and a mirror found at Kaminaljuyu had two such jade earspools closely associated with it, although their original position was difficult to determine due to the deterioration of the pyrite mirror face, it is likely they were attached to it in the same way as represented in Teotihuacan art.
 On some mirrors, these spools were placed near the rim; there are examples both in art and from excavation at Kaminaljuyu, of jade spools being placed in the centre of the mirror.

 Circular elements adorned with a feathered border detail are extremely common in the iconography of Teotihuacan and are found in diverse mediums such as ceramics, monumental sculpture, figurines and murals.
 The feathers are generally raised above the central disc and radiate from the centre.
 Such discs also appear as costume elements and some of the better preserved ceramic copies of these elements have a central disc crafted from reflective mica.
 Archaeologist Karl Taube has identified these elements as representations of mirrors in Teotihuacan art.
-Teotihuacan had a strong influence in the Maya area, and Teotihaucan mirror imagery appears particularly on Early Classic Maya art that uses the Teotihuacan style.
+Teotihuacan had a strong influence in the Maya area, and Teotihuacan-mirror imagery appears particularly on Early Classic Maya art that uses the Teotihuacan style.
 A number of stone beads from the Balsas River Valley in Guerrero were modelled after Teotihuacan mirrors and included small inlaid pieces of iron pyrite to represent the face of the mirror.